DanielLin97/daniellin97.github.io/_pages/about.md

 ☀️About Me
 ======
 This is Hongzhan Lin (林鸿展 in Chinese), a PhD candidate in NLP group at Hong Kong Baptist University (HKBU), advised by [Prof. Jing Ma](https://majingcuhk.github.io/).
-I also visited NExT++ research centre at National University of Singapore (NUS), working under the guidance of [Prof. Tat-Seng Chua](https://www.chuatatseng.com/) from 2024 to 2025.
+I visited NExT++ research centre at National University of Singapore (NUS), working under the guidance of [Prof. Tat-Seng Chua](https://www.chuatatseng.com/) from 2024 to 2025.
 I also work closely with [Prof. Wei Gao](https://sites.google.com/view/gaowei) and [Prof. Yang Deng](https://dengyang17.github.io/).
 Before, I obtained both of my Bachelor and Master degrees from PRIS lab at Beijing University of Posts and Telecommunications (BUPT) in 2019 and 2022 respectively, advised by [Prof. Guang Chen](https://x.com/fly51fly).
 Early on I was working as an NLP research intern in Tencent AI Lab.

 My research interests lie in Natural Language Processing, Multimodal Reasoning, and Social Computing, etc. I am open for possible collaborations.
 For those who are interested in working with me, please feel free to email me.
 Remote collaboration is also welcome!